kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 # Implementation

-The actual Python implementation can be found in the `src/lib` directory which contains the following packages, modules and classes:
+The actual Python implementation can be found in the `src/lib` directory which contains the following packages:

-- `activation_functions` package: Contains separate files for each activation function which all have the same signature so that they can be used interchangeably.
-For each activation function, the forward and backward pass are implemented.
+- `activation_functions` : Contains separate modules (i.e. python files) for each activation function which all have the same signature so that they can be used interchangeably.
+For each activation function, the forward and backward pass are implemented as described in the [Activation Functions](#Activation Functions) section
-  - `linear.py`
-    -  `linear_forward` function
-    - `linear_backward` function
-  - `relu.py`
-    - `relu_forward` function
-    - `relu_backward` function
-  - `sigmoid.py`
-    - `sigmoid_forward` function
-    - `sigmoid_backward` function
-  - `softmax.py`
-    - `softmax_forward` function
-    - `softmax_backward` function
-  - `tanh.py`
-    - `tanh_forward` function
-    - `tanh_backward` function
-- `data_generators` package: Contains data generators yielding batches of training data for supervised learning problems.
+- `data_generators` : Contains data generators yielding batches of training data for supervised learning problems.
+Each type of data generator must implement the `train`, `val`, and `test` method so that they can be used interchangeably.
+Currently, an image data generator has been implemented.
-  - `__init__.py`
-    - `DataGenerator` class defining interface for all data generator types.
-(Continue )
-  - `image.py`
-    - `ImageDataGenerator` class, inheriting from `DataGenerator`
-- `layers` package: Contains different layer types.
-Each layer is responsible for one forward- and backward-propagation.
+- `layers` : Contains different layer types responsible for forward- and backpropagation as well as gradient computations.
+Each layer type must implement the `init_parameters`, `forward_propagate`, `backward_propagate`, `compute_weight_gradients`, and `compute_bias_gradients` methods.
-  - `__init__.py`
-    - `Layer` class
-  - `dense.py`
-    - `DenseLayer` class, inheriting from `Layer`
-- `losses` package
-  - `__init__.py`: Loss interface
-  - `categorical_crossentropy.py`
-    - `CategoricalCrossentropyLoss` class: Implements the loss and cost computation and initializes backpropagation.
-We chose to initialize the backpropagation in this class, because initializing backpropagation is dependent on the loss/cost function.
+- `losses` : Implements the loss as well as cost computation and initializes backpropagation.
+Each loss must implement `compute_losses`, `compute_cost`, and `init_error` methods.
+We chose to initialize the backpropagation in this class, because initializing backpropagation is dependent on the choice of loss/cost function.
-- `metrics` package:
-  - `cost` package: Contains metrics representing some loss/cost value
-    - `__init__.py`: Interface for all cost metrics
-    - `categorical_crossentropy.py`
-      - `CategoricalCrossentropyMetric` class: Computes the same loss and cost values like `CategoricalCrossentropyLoss`, but is able to aggregate them over all training examples in an efficient way
-  - `score` package: Contains metrics representing some score value, e.g.:
-    - `__init__.py`: Interface for all score metrics
-    - `accuracy.py`
-      - `Accuracy` class
-    - `precision.py`
-      - `Precision` class
-    - `recall.py`
-      - `Recall` class
-- `models` package
-  - `__init__.py`: Interface for all model types
-  - `sequential.py`
-    - `SequentialModel`class: Models that are a sequential stack of layers, executing all layers sequentially from the input to the output layer
-- `optimizers` package
-  - `stochastic_gradient_descent.py`
-    - `StochasticGradientDescentOptimizer` class: Updating the weights and biases using stochastic gradient descent
+- `metrics` : Implements different metrics for evaluating performance during or after training.
+Each metric must implement the `update_state`, `result`, and `reset_state` methods.
+- `optimizers` : Implements the weights and biases updates.
+Each optimizer must implement the `update_parameters` method and at the moment, Stochastic Gradient Descent is supported.
+- `models` : Implements different types of models in which all of the above building blocks come together and are executed in a specific way.
+Each type of model must implement the `train_step`, `fit`, `predict`, `val_step`, and `evaluate` methods.
+Currently sequential models are supported which consist of a stack of layers executed sequentially.

 # Tests